Hitrino train derailment: Investigation

 Bulgaria's Chief Prosecutor opened an investigation into the accident.
 The owner of Bulmarket DM, Stanko Stankov, expressed his intention to involve an international team of railway incident experts from France, Germany and the Czech Republic to execute an independent investigation into the case.
 This was rebutted by the Attorney General's Office; it issued a statement that according to Bulgarian law such an investigation has absolutely no legal basis and justification, because the Attorney General's Office (Главна Прокуратура) and its special division for investigation of severe crimes and incidents — the National Inquiry Service (Национална Следствена Служба) — are the only legal bodies authorized by the country's laws to execute such investigations.
 On that basis, the police authorities guarding the perimeter denied access to the crash site to technical experts involved by the train operator.
 Residents were not allowed into their homes as a state of emergency was declared, but volunteers were allowed to be in Hitrino.
 Bullmarket DM also had to remove cisterns within 15 days.

 According to the State Agency for National Security (semi-autonomous agency within the Bulgarian Ministry of the Interior, tasked with counter-terrorism, counter-espionage and high-profile corruption cases) the probable trigger for the incident was a railroad switch that had not been properly secured.

 The investigators from the National Inquiry Service of the Attorney General's Office found that upon derailment at the railroad switch a crash between the fifth and sixth tank wagons led to the towing hook of one of them causing a rupture in the lower frontal part of the gas tank of the other.
 The discharged gas fumes from the liquid gas reached a bakery located in immediate proximity to the railway station, and its furnaces ignited them, causing the violent explosion.
 According to ammunition experts, the chain of events led to an equivalent of an oversized thermobaric weapon with blasting energy four to five times greater than the TNT-equivalent.

+The court investigation concluded that the cause of the accident was human error, citing multiple issues, but ultimately held the train drivers responsible for driving the train at almost twice the permitted speed, directly causing the derailment.
+The main driver received a 15-year prison sentence, and the co-driver received 10 years in prison.